meshlogic/meshlogic.github.io/posts/blender/rendering/nodes-correct-hdri.rst

 3 Inaccurate HDRI Environment Maps
 ========================================

-If a HDRI map is physically inaccurate, there might be some problems being emerged:
+If your HDRI file is physically inaccurate, there might occur some problems:

 .. class:: li-smallskip